rstudio/team-admin.rstudio.com/docs/using-rstudio-package-manager/using-rspm-packages.md

 You can also set this globally for all users with `Rprofile.site`.

-Or, you can set this for all users in the RStudio Server Pro configuration file, as shown below.
+Or, you can set this for all users in the RStudio Workbench configuration file, as shown below.

 ### Configuring RSP 1.2+ with RSPM for a single user

-Steps for configuring RStudio Server Pro 1.2+ with RSPM for a single user:
+Steps for configuring RStudio Workbench 1.2+ with RSPM for a single user:

 ![image](assets/rstudio-repos.png)